 Argument.
 See Advice at current 11357(a)(2) for an argument that California cannabis is not a controlled substance for any imm purpose, which would defeat the AF and CS charge.
-This would apply to convictions on or after 11/9/16 and arguably to some earlier ones.
+This would apply to convictions on or after 11/9/16.

 Infraction.
 Conservatively assume even a California infraction in adult (not juvenile) court is a “conviction” for imm purposes because some officers are treating it as such, arguably in error.2Immigration advocates may contest this.
 See, e.g., Yi, “Arguing that a California Infraction is not a Conviction” at www.ilrc.org/resources/arguing-that-a-california-infraction-is-not-a-conviction-test-for-non-misdemeanor-offenses.
 As always, advocates should pursue post-conviction relief at the same time in case the argument fails.
 However, there are reports that immigration officials have treated infractions as a conviction, and some unpublished Ninth Circuit decisions have held that it is a conviction.
 See, e.g., Heredia v Sessions (9th Cir 2017) 720 Fed Appx 376.
 If it is held a conviction, this could have the absurd result that an 11358(b) infraction is an “aggravated felony.”

 AF: Plead to a non-drug crime, e.g., PC 32 or 136.1(b)(1) with less than 1 yr, 460(a), (b), 594, water offense, disposing hazardous waste, or other offenses.
 (If necessary and if D’s immigration case can survive it, plead to possession per 11357(b), or to 11377 with an unspecified substance.
 See 11377.)

 Or, take PC 1000 if D is a good candidate.
 Success will mean no conviction or admission of a controlled substance offense.
 See 11377.